Hobbies: Softball, running, watching sports and Netflix with my family, playing guitar, singing, and baking cookies.

 Philonise Floyd, Geroge Floyd’s brother:

-Philonise Floyd is the 39-year-old brother of Geroge Floyd and was called to the stand s a “spark of life” witness.
+Philonise Floyd is the 39-year-old brother of Geroge Floyd and was called to the stand for a “spark of life” witness.
 He was to testify about who Geroge Floyd was as a person.
 “He was so much more of a leader to us in the household,” he said.
 Philonise said that Geroge always made sure his siblings got to school on time and had a snack for the day.
 “He just was like a person that everybody loved around the community.
 He knew how to make people feel better.”
 When Prosecutor, Steve Schleicher, showed the jury photos of Geroge Floyd with his family and his college basketball team, Philinose talked through each memory.
-The jury was also showed a photo of George Floyd holding his now 7-year-old daughter.
+The jury was also shown a photo of George Floyd holding his now 7-year-old daughter.
 When Philonise was asked about George’s relationship with his mother, he said, “It was one of a kind.
 He showed us how to treat our mom and how to respect our mom.
 He just, he loved her so dearly.”

 Seth Stoughton, use-of-force expert:

-Stoughton said that he has testified as an expert witness approximately 60 times, and he was receiving about $25,000 in compensation from the state for testifying this case.
+Stoughton said that he has testified as an expert witness approximately 60 times, and he was receiving about $25,000 in compensation from the state for testifying in this case.
 Stoughton wrote a report of over 100 pages documenting his opinion of Derek Chauvin’s use of force.
-He said there are two elements to Chauvin’s use of force: The knee on Floyd’s neck, and the prone restraint itself.
+He said there are two elements to Chauvin’s use of force: the knee on Floyd’s neck, and the prone restraint itself.
 He said a “reasonable officer” would have realized that Floyd was already in handcuffs and there were already four other officers on the scene.
 He said it was not necessary to put Floyd in the prone position.
 He said a reasonable officer would have known the risk factors of the prone position, and of a knee on someone’s neck while they were in that position.